 As a result of the changes, the gain(s) will still be reported on the relevant self assessment tax return, however the calculation and payment of the CGT will be done separately at a much earlier date.
 Before the rule change the taxpayer had between 10 and 22 months to pay CGT, however this will soon be accelerated to 30 days.

-Where there is no gain or no loss, or no CGT due on the sale then no standalone return will need to be submitted no capital gains tax would be payable.
+Where there is no gain or no loss, or no CGT due on the sale then no standalone return will need to be submitted and no capital gains tax would be payable.

 The CGT payable after the 30-day period is effectively a payment on account (an amount notionally due), and capital gains not covered by the new rules would not be considered when making standalone payments and returns.
 The final calculation of total CGT will still be made via self assessment.